 To ensure compliance, the application process was evaluated and documents of eligibility was recorded by standardize grading form.
 Sub-recipients were placed under contract for all CDBG funds.
 Monthly service reports were required from all agencies to document that at least 51% of clients benefited had low or moderate incomes.
 All drawdowns were received and reviewed by CDBG Program Manager prior to requesting funds.
 The program manager utilized a Risk Analysis Matrix for all sub-recipients to create a desktop review and provided onsite motoring and assistance as needed.
 The risk analysis focused on the following key areas: financial, management, national objective, and planning.
 Each sub-recipient was analyzed and graded based on risk assessment.
 Scores are low risk (0-30 points); moderate risk (31-50 points) and high risk (51-100 points).
-All Subrecipients were monitoring during FY2018.
-The results of the monitoring revealed one concern which was addressed and closed by the City.
+Two Subrecipients were monitoring during FY2019.
+The results of the monitoring revealed zero findings and concerns.